Nanded Airport: Structure

 While the new terminal building, capable of handling 300 passengers at peak hours, featured six check-in counters, VIP lounges, departure and arrival lounges, transit suites & snooze cabins, visitors' waiting area, and cafeteria, the airside saw drastic improvements as well.
 The sole runway was extended from 1375 metres to 2300 metres.
 Runway width was also increased by 15 metres to 45 metres, making it capable of handling larger aircraft such as the Boeing 737 and the Airbus A320.
-A new night landing system and airfield lighting system was installed along with modern navigational aids.
+A new night landing system and airfield lighting system were installed along with modern navigational aids.

 The Directorate General of Civil Aviation awarded a provisional aerodrome licence to Nanded Airport in the public use category on 5 April 2010, and a permanent licence on 1 October 2010.

 Passenger traffic at Nanded Airport in FY 2011 Q2 increased to almost 5,700 per month from 3,000 in the previous quarter.

 Airlines and destinations

+Until January 2020, Air India and TruJet were the only airlines that operated regular flights to Amritsar, Delhi, Mumbai and Hyderabad under the UDAN Scheme, and then both airlines indefinitely suspended all operations from the airport due to the COVID-19 pandemic.
+Since February 2020, the airport has not been operational.
+In July 2023, three airlines, Star Air, FLY91 and TruJet have announced to connect the airport with new destinations, such as Jalandhar, Bangalore, Jalgaon, Sindhudurg, Pune, Goa and Hyderabad under the UDAN Scheme, by the end of 2023.
+On 31 March 2024, Star Air restarted commercial operations in the airport, by starting direct flights from the airport to five new destinations.